Bear Peak via The Mesa Trail and Bear Canyon, Chautauqua Park Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 |Elevation Change:||+2,751' net elevation gain (+3,075' total roundtrip elevation gain)|

 Travel quickens through undulating forest and drops to a service road (2.4 miles).
 Bear right on the service road for a steep climb to the Bear Canyon Trail split (2.75 miles : 6,262').
-The Bear Canyon Trail is rugged in places but generally keeps a steady, moderate pitch.
+The Bear Canyon Trail is rugged in places but generally keeps a steady, moderate pace.

-Though views are limited, Bear Canyon is not hemmed in quite like others in the area (Gregory Canyon, Fern Canyon and Shadow Canyon), generally affording a better views.
+Though views are limited, Bear Canyon is not hemmed in quite like others in the area (Gregory Canyon, Fern Canyon and Shadow Canyon), generally affording better views.

 - N39 59.930 W105 16.970 — Chautauqua Park Trailhead

 - N39 59.496 W105 17.119 — Bluebell Road - Mesa Trail junction

 - N39 59.126 W105 17.157 — Mesa Trail - Kohler Mesa Trail junction

 - N39 58.677 W105 17.055 — Mesa Trail - Mallory Cave Trail junction